vincenthphung/direct-rep/journals/kim_geraghty.md

 Other than that, everything went well.
 Hoping to start some frontend next week and pair programming.
 (So far we have worked as a group with everyone taking a turn at screen sharing).
 Feeling great about this group!

+## Monday 11/21/2022

+Spent some time over the weekend learning more about OpenAI.
+Was able to edit the prompt input by passing the input in as an argument for the third party api function call.

+Today we did pair programming.
+I worked with John using VS Code Live Share to integrate the Open AI api with the backend.
+Now we can create a letter in our database with the POST request.
+We added a variable to have "in favor of" and "in opposition to" options, added to the prompt input with concatenation.
+We learned more about the third party API's different query options.

+We added "requests" to our requirements.txt so it will be a part of our file now.

+We regrouped with the others and merged all our work into main.
+They worked on the frontend User form.
+Great progress all around and pair programming was fun!